 1. Cloud Computing

-Using web-based tools can enable student-educator collaboration and the biggest advantage of cloud computing is that it saves schools time, resources and money.
+Using web-based tools can enable student-educator collaboration and the biggest advantage of cloud-based software is that it saves schools time, resources and money.
 The best example of this is virtual learning which is now very common all around the world.
 Many schools also use Google apps for email and document collaboration.

 2. Mobile Technology